wilkinsonjack1993/devblog/posts/ssg-ssr.md

 ---
-title: "When to Use Static Generation v.s.
-Server-side Rendering"
+title: 'When to Use Static Generation v.s.
+Server-side Rendering'
-date: "2020-01-02"
+date: '2020-01-02'
+image: '/images/jack-profile.jpeg'
+description: 'Importantly, Next.js lets you **choose** which pre-rendering form to use for each page.
+You can create a "hybrid" Next.js app by using Static Generation for most pages and using Server-side Rendering for others.'
 ---

 We recommend using **Static Generation** (with and without data) whenever possible because your page can be built once and served by CDN, which makes it much faster than having a server render the page on every request.